Commercial Real Estate Day-To-Day Work Life

 The trade-off is that it can take many months to a year or more for a commercial property deal to move from initial interest to the closing table.

 One of the first things all agents must learn is to calculate their take from a deal.
 These deals are due diligence intensive, so you can't make up for the time factor by doing too many more deals simultaneously.
 You're limited as to how many deals you can work on at the same time—at least if you're going to do a good job.

 Don't Be a Guppy in a Shark Tank

+You're basically starting over with building the contacts and prospects that generate deals.
 The commercial real estate practice involves a whole new sphere of influence and a very different property evaluation process for buyers.